harlan-zw/nuxt-seo-utils/README.md

 ## Usage

-### Title template tokens
+### Runtime Config Template Tokens

-When defining your title template as a string, you can use any public runtime key as a token.
+When defining your `titleTemplate`, `title` or `meta` content as strings, you can use tokens to reference values from your resolved runtime config.
-Any missing tokens will be replaced with an empty string.

 For example, the default title template introduced by this module is `%s %titleSeparator %siteName`.

 This uses the following:
 - `%s` - The title of the page.
+- `%titleSeparator` - `runtimeConfig.public.titleSeparator`
 - `%siteName` - `runtimeConfig.public.siteName`
-- `%separator` - `runtimeConfig.public.titleSeparator`

 To provide the values for these tokens, you can update them in your nuxt config.